itshendson/student-management-system-java-springboot/README.md

 - [ ] Decide whether to use in-memory or disk storage
 - [x] Should I separate model and entity
 - [x] Should Student constructor have an argument for Course
+- [ ] Should I modify entity then push to DB, or modify DB then make changes on entity?

 ### Project Skeleton
 - [x] Create initial controller-service-repository directories